AdamSobieski/Foundation/Notes/Finite-state Machines.md

-# Finite-state Machine Object Model
+# Finite-state Machines

 ## Introduction

 Explored, here, are uses of parallel finite-state machines for determining which:

-1. menu items in an application's menuing system to display or enable.
+1. menu items in an application's menuing system to instantaneously display or enable.
-2. functions from a larger set of functions to provide contextually to interoperating AI systems.
+2. functions from a larger set of functions to instantaneously provide to interoperating AI systems.

 ## Mathematics